qingfeng0820/hadoop/note/netty/bytebuf.md

 # Pool
 ## io.netty.util.Recycler
 * FastThreadLocal<Stack<T>> threadLocal: provide Stack to cache the instances of T
-* protected abstract T newObject(Handle<T> handle): if no available instance of T in cache, new one.
+* protected abstract T newObject(Handle<T> handle): if no available instance of T in cache, new one by newObject.
 * When cache an instance of T, Stack will create a DefaultHandle to wrap the instance of T.
 * The DefaultHandle provides recycle method to re-cache the returned instance of T to the Stack.